Watts-Lab/topic_choice/README.md

 # topic_choice

-Code to replicate "Let's talk about it: the role of topic choice in cross-partisan conversations"
+Data and figure code for "The role of topic choice in cross-partisan conversations"